π Contribute Benchmark#

 Note

-does not meet expectations, you can override the gen_prompts
+logic does not meet the requirements, you can override the load

 class MMLUProAdapter(DataAdapter):